VaishnaviGowdaR/VaishnaviGowdaR/README.md

 # 💫 About Me:
-I'm currently pursuing my Engineering at Sri Venkateshwara College Of Engineering Bangalore I regularly upload videos on My Youtube Channel
+I'm currently pursuing my Engineering at Sri Venkateshwara College Of Engineering Bangalore.
+I regularly upload videos on My Youtube Channel.
-Reach out to me at vaishnavigowda205@gmail.com
+Reach out to me at vaishnavigowda205@gmail.com.